 Social Media Marketing: Facebook

 Facebook appeals to the broadest audience.
 It’s also the largest, with roughly 2.5 billion active monthly users.
 Since Facebook is the most popular platform, it’s the most popular one for social media marketing.

 But it’s getting tougher to reach users for free on Facebook.
 Fortunately, Facebook advertising is easy to use.
 There are a lot of targeting options, and the ads manager is intuitive.

 If you want to dip your toe in the water and experiment with social media ads, Facebook is the best place to start.

 Most forms of content work well on Facebook, including video, photos, and text.
 Attaching images to posts increases the likelihood that people will take notice.
 Try different types of content to find what gets the most response from your audience.

 Avoid getting too serious or business-like.
 A casual tone works best on Facebook.

 Be sure to create a page for your business as well.
 Facebook discourages using a personal profile for business purposes.
 A business page is the best way to promote your offers.

-Many people wonder which days and times are best for posting, and how often.
-Facebook is an active platform every day, all day, so there isn’t an ideal time to post.
-This report shows that posting more than five times each week causes engagement to drop.
+Many people wonder which days and times are best for posting and how often.
+Facebook is an active platform every day, so there isn’t an ideal time to post.
+However, this report shows that posting more than five times each week causes engagement to drop.